Cloverleaf interchange: Problems

 Several cloverleaf interchanges have been eliminated by adding traffic lights on the non-freeway route.
 Sometimes, this is even done at the intersection of two freeways, particularly when one freeway terminates at an interchange with another.
 An example of this is in Lakewood, Washington, at the interchange between Interstate 5 and Washington State Route 512, where a visible ramp stub shows that one of the four leaves was removed, thus eliminating weave on I-5.
 In the future, the traffic signal will be replaced by a two-lane flyover, completing the freeway-to-freeway interchange once again.
 Cloverleaf interchanges also tend to occupy much more land than any other kind of interchange.

 Numerous cloverleaf intersections in the Lower Mainland of British Columbia, Canada, require the merging of traffic from the clover directly onto the collector/distributor lane.
 This requires the slowly moving driver coming around the loop ramp to merge with the quickly moving driver exiting on the collector/distributor lane with no opportunity to accelerate to match the flow of the oncoming driver.
 This speed differential in merging can be as great as 65 km/h (approx. 43 mph).

 The cloverleaf interchange was not implemented in great numbers in the United Kingdom, because of these performance problems.
 There were originally three, one in Redditch and two in Livingston.
 One of the Livingston examples was remodeled in the mid-2000s as part of a public transport project.
 The Girton interchange near Cambridge was a "half"-cloverleaf interchange that regularly experienced peak-time congestion due to A14 westbound traffic weaving with M11 traffic.
 This interchange was redesigned in 2019 to remove one of the loops.
-In Ireland, a partial cloverleaf set-up exists at the interchange of the N4 and the M50 in Dublin, allowing free-flow movements in all directions.
-A similar design has been implemented further down the M50 at the Red Cow interchange.
+In Ireland, partial cloverleaf set-ups exist at the interchanges of the main roads out of Dublin and the M50, allowing free-flow movements in all directions.
+The Red Cow Interchange is an example.

 Most cloverleaf interchanges have been phased out in Ontario, but some close variants do remain with similar traffic flows.
 The main difference however is that adjacent on and off ramps are shared together by single bidirectional carriageways.
-Examples include the Highway 62 and Highway 401 interchange in Belleville, Ontario, as well as the Lawrence Avenue and Don Valley Parkway interchange in Toronto.
+Examples include the Highway 62 and Highway 401 interchange in Belleville, Ontario, the Highway 4 and Highway 401 in London, Ontario, as well as the Lawrence Avenue and Don Valley Parkway interchange in Toronto.
 The Don Mills Road and Don Valley Parkway and the Highway 27 and Dixon Road are also other examples; however, one quadrant of each has a loop missing.